 Every graduate student must have an advisor and a committee.

 Every graduate student must have an advisor who is responsible for monitoring his or her academic progress.
 The selection of an advisor and the relationship between the advisor and the advisee are critical during the entire process.
-The Department assigns each student entering the program a temporary advisor who serves only until the student has become affiliated with a research advisor.
+The Department assigns each student entering the program a temporary, first year advisor, who serves only until the student has become affiliated with a research advisor.

 While advisors will monitor their students’ progress, it is ultimately the students’ responsibility to ensure that they meet the requirements of the program.